What is DMARC & Why Does It Matter for Your Email Campaigns?

 Understanding DMARC — The Key to Trusted Email Marketing

 If you want your emails to reach your audience and build trust, DMARC is essential.
-Marketers who use Email Marketing Services need to understand DMARC to make sure their campaigns land in inboxes, not spam folders.
+Marketers who use email marketing services need to understand DMARC to make sure their campaigns land in inboxes, not spam folders.

 What is DMARC and How It Works

-DMARC works with two other email checks:
+DMARC works with two other email authentication checks:

 How to Configure DMARC